How to resolve communication issues affecting Sealevel’s XR17V35X based serial devices (7xxxec serial cards, 7106e, Relio R1)?

 You can verify the GPIO configuration is correct and that the card is working by using a loopback adapter and following the steps below.

-1. Get the current ttyS for the serial card by running sudo cat /proc/tty/driver/serial
+1. Find the current ttyS ports for the serial card

-2. Run sudo stty -F /dev/ttyS* raw -echo -onlcr on each port, where * is the number provided by the command in the previous step.
-This will clean up the output we see later but isn’t required for the card to function.
+2. Run sudo stty -F /dev/ttyS* raw -echo -onlcr on each port, where * is replaced by the port numbers from the previous step.